elenakperez/elenakperez.github.io/_pages/outreach.md

 Graduate Climate Conference
 ======
-This year will be the first year I am an organizer for the Graduate Climate Conference ([GCC](https://graduateclimateconference.github.io/about/)).
+I helped organize the 17th annual Graduate Climate Conference ([GCC](https://graduateclimateconference.github.io/about/)).
+I was Chair of the Audio/Visual Committee, and was responsible for running the talks and presentations throughout the conference.
 The GCC is an annual, interdisciplinary climate conference **for** graduate students organized **by** graduate students.

 <div class="gallery gallery-cols-3">